Chrisvin/LiquidSwipe/README.md

 ## Creating custom swipe animations

-The concept for the `ClipPathProvider` in LiquidSwipe is the same as that in the [EasyReveal library](https://github.com/Chrisvin/EasyReveal) (If you haven't already, then you should really check it out, the first version of LiquidSwipe used [EasyReveal](https://github.com/Chrisvin/EasyReveal) as a dependency).
+The concept for the `ClipPathProvider` in LiquidSwipe is the same as that in the [EasyReveal library](https://github.com/Chrisvin/EasyReveal) (If you haven't already, then you should really check it out, infact the first version of LiquidSwipe used [EasyReveal](https://github.com/Chrisvin/EasyReveal) as a dependency).

 You can create your own swipe animation by extending the [ClipPathProvider](https://github.com/Chrisvin/LiquidSwipe/blob/master/liquidswipe/src/main/java/com/jem/liquidswipe/base/ClipPathProvider.kt) and implementing the `getPath()` method. `getPath()` provides the [Path](https://developer.android.com/reference/android/graphics/Path) for a given *percent* value on the provided *view*.
 The path gotten from `getPath()` is then used to clip the view using `canvas.clipPath(path, op)` (The `op` value is provided by the `ClipPathProvider` as well).
+You can then set your custom [ClipPathProvider](https://github.com/Chrisvin/LiquidSwipe/blob/master/liquidswipe/src/main/java/com/jem/liquidswipe/base/ClipPathProvider.kt) to your layouts.

 ## API Documentation